zirkelc/AdaGPT/README.md

 jobs:
   issue_comment:
-    # Only run the job if the comment contains @AdaGPT (this will also be checked implicitly by the action)
+    # Only run the job if the comment contains @AdaGPT (this will also be checked implicitly by the action again)
     if: ${{ github.event.comment && contains(github.event.comment.body, '@AdaGPT') }}
     name: Issue and PR comments
     runs-on: ubuntu-latest